Triumph T150 1000cc Special

 When the wheels come back I have to say I really like them.
 Glad I went the satin black look this time rather than chrome.
 Just need to fit the bearings and discs then I'll move on to the forks.

 Forks are stripped down and the sliders sent off for powder coating.
 The stanchions, although good, are sent off to check for straightness and to be re-hard-chromed.
 New seals, dust caps and valves are ordered from CMSNL and a rather tasty fork brace soured from FASTEC.

 The 'upgrade' of 'modern' parts necessitates some custom fabrication.
 Templates are made for the instrument bracket which will house the ignition switch.
-That most invaluable of companies - Sciss - water cut the parts for me.
+That most invaluable of companies - Sciss in Staplehurst, Kent - water cut the parts for me.

 The Hinckley fuel tank dictates that the original, and rather ugly, oil cooler will have to go.
 I have decided to replace this with a unit from a Suzuki VS1400 Intruder which will sit in front of the frame down tube rather than behind.
-The Suzuki oil cooler comes with a nice chrome surround (although I may powder coat this satin black) and rather appropriately has side reflectors echoing the original Trident unit.
+The Suzuki oil cooler comes with a nice chrome surround and, rather appropriately, has side reflectors echoing the original Trident unit.
 I draw up templates for mounting brackets which will be welded to the frame tube.
 Additionally, I will put a mesh gauze front and back of the cooler for aesthetics.
-This will either be shiny stainless steel mesh with a black surround or black steel mesh with a chrome surround.

 Sliders back from Triple S Powder Coating